 Chili Piper operates as a workflow tool between Google Apps/Microsoft 365 calendars and Salesforce via API access only.
-Access to the API is granted via OAuth 2.0, so it’s a three-click process that takes a few seconds.
+Access to the API is granted via OAuth 2.0, a three-click process that takes a few seconds.

 Why connect to SFDC?

-Chili Piper writes to Salesforce the meetings that get booked as an activity on the Event Object.
+Chili Piper writes to Salesforce the meetings booked as an activity on the Event Object.
 Chili Piper can also re-assign the lead/contact owner based on rules.
 Furthermore, if someone books a meeting who does not previously exist as a Lead or Contact in Salesforce, Chili Piper can create the Lead or Contact so that your reps don't need to do so manually.

-Optionally for reporting purposes, there are a set of custom fields that can be added to your Salesforce Org.
+Optionally for reporting purposes, a set of custom fields can be added to your Salesforce Org.

 How is this done?

 To initially access the application via OAuth, you need to be a Salesforce admin or integration user.
-Login as that user to connect Chili Piper via OAuth here.
+You will receive the login URL from the Customer Success Manager helping you onboard your account.

-For the initial login, we recommend that the Salesforce admin does the connection.
-You may choose to use a Sync User at some point to avoid problems should the Salesforce admin who originally connects leaves the organization or should you need to limit the scope of the Chili Piper Integration.
+For the initial login, we recommend that the Salesforce admin makes the connection.
+You may use a Sync User at some point to avoid problems should the Salesforce admin who initially connects leave the organization, or you need to limit the scope of the Chili Piper Integration.

-Below are the minimum Permission Sets for a User to Create the Chili Piper Account via Salesforce or for a User to become the Global Sync user:
+Below are the minimum Permission Sets (from a user profile level) for a User to Create the Chili Piper Account via Salesforce or for a User to become the Global Sync user:

 - API Enabled